 Time is money.
 As a result of increased operational efficiency, VoIP-CRM integrations allow you to save big.
 Rather than chasing down prospects manually with follow-up messages and corresponding separately with team members, you can relax knowing everything is stored safely in one place in the cloud.

-You can use this newfound time and capital to focus on the things that matter, like reaching out to new prospects or adding value to your company’s services or products.
+Then, you and your team can use this newfound time and capital to focus on the things that matter, like reaching out to new prospects or adding value to your company’s services or products.

-Track all your phone communication
+4. Track all your phone communication

-Save time after every call
+5. Save time after every call

 The best VoIP-CRM integrations auto-log all activities, saving teams time and energy.
-Your CRM automatically stores all of your inbound and outbound calls, voicemails, call recordings, and texts under the relevant contact.
-That takes away the stress and time-suck of manually logging information.
+Since your CRM automatically stores all of your inbound and outbound calls, voicemails, call recordings, and texts under the relevant contact, it solves the stress and time-suck of manually logging information.

-Organize customer contact information across systems
+6. Organize customer contact information across systems

-With a VoIP-CRM integration, you can throw those worries out the window.
+With a VoIP CRM integration, you can throw those worries out the window.
 CRM contacts can automatically push to your VoIP system to avoid duplicate contacts.

-Deepen your existing customer relationships
+7. Deepen your existing customer relationships

 Integrations are a great way of streamlining customer acquisition.
 But we can’t round out this guide without touching on another of their main selling points: the ability to deepen trust and build relationships with existing customers.

 These current clients could be calling with customer-support concerns or to ask questions about forthcoming features.
 Whatever they need, a CRM allows you to provide valuable help in a jiffy.
-Dial back directly from your CRM, instantly view caller history, and read past customer requests in no time.
+Dial back from your CRM, instantly view caller history, and read past customer requests in no time.

-Get the best of both worlds
+8. Get the best of both worlds

 There are plenty of CRM platforms and VoIP providers on the market today.
 The trick is finding the right tools for your business and ensuring they’re compatible.

-If you’re ready to make the leap and connect your CRM to OpenPhone, what are you waiting for?
+If you’re ready to make the leap and connect your HubSpot or Salesforce CRM to OpenPhone, what are you waiting for?
 OpenPhone’s strong business feature offerings and integration options make it more than just a run-of-the-mill phone system.
 Take advantage of call logging synchronization with your CRM account, transparent pricing plans, and easy scalability using OpenPhone.

 Test it out for yourself by signing up for a free trial of OpenPhone today.